Decision Note: The Broadcom Bill Just Landed. Now What?

 The Trap

 Cloud requires refactoring.
-If you aren't ready to rewrite apps or aggressively manage reserved instances, this is not a cost-saving move.
-It is a bankruptcy move.
+If you aren't ready to rewrite apps or aggressively manage reserved instances, this accelerates financial risk rather than providing cost savings.

 Option 3: The "Stay and Optimize" (The Boring Path)